 Fortunately we did a double take as we walked past and made our way in after realising that this was where we wanted to be.
 It’s got a kick ass selection of solely Mexican craft beers, all on tap.

-Come here for: Seriously good Mexican craft beer on tap, a trendy laid back atmosphere, and free popcorn with every round (I’m a popcorn addict so this matters).
-Top tip – avoid the member of staff in the green t-shirt, he dropped three full trays of flights while we were there.
+Oh and one more tip – avoid the member of staff in the green t-shirt, he dropped three full trays of flights while we were there.
 Bad one.

 LaCer Laboratorio Cervecero